csgames/CSGames-2024-PuzzleHero/challenges/misc/super-cs-games-4/writeup.md

 ## Write-up

-In Level On Or Off?.
-Hidden around mid level, on the bottom.
+In Level Patience, hidden behind the Boss Door through a hidden path in the floor.

 ## Flag

-`FLAG-FUNW1THONOFF`
+`FLAG-L4Y3R2FUN`